Saturday, March 12, 2016

 Birds of Big Cypress.

-It was once used as an irrigation pipe shed for a tomato farm.
+It was once used as a shed for irrigation pipes on a tomato farm.

 Considered to be the smallest post office in the United States, this building was formerly an irrigation pipe shed belonging to the J. T. Gaunt Company tomato farm.